Data-driven-RTI/MC_Diffusion/README.md

 MC_Diffusion is implemented with Python 3.10 and PyTorch 2.1.0.
 Our development environment can be managed using either Docker or Anaconda.
 In the following, we provide separate descriptions for each.

 ### 1. Anaconda management
+In the absence of Docker, the development environment can be configured using Anaconda by following the procedure outline below.

 * Create a conda environment called MC-Diffusion based on Python 3.10, and activate the environment.
 ```
 conda create -n MC_Diffusion python=3.10
 conda activate MC_Diffusion
 ```
-Install PyTorch, as well as other required packages,
+* Install PyTorch, as well as other required packages,
 ```
 pip install torch==2.1.0+cu121 torchvision==0.16.0+cu121 torchaudio==2.1.0+cu121 --index-url https://download.pytorch.org/whl/cu121
 pip install matplotlib